brandtg/jdoc/README.md

 jdoc
 ====

-A pydoc-like tool for interacting with Javadoc (because I gave up IntelliJ for Lent).
+A pydoc-like tool for interacting with Javadoc

+(Because I gave up IntelliJ for Lent)

 _Warning: In a very hacky state and under development_